Skip to main content

 Both therapies require ongoing lab monitoring.
 For TRT this means testosterone, estradiol, hematocrit, and PSA at regular intervals.
 For semaglutide this means tracking metabolic markers and body composition progress.
 A good provider adjusts both based on results, not on a fixed schedule.

-Common Questions About Using TRT and Semaglutide Together
+TRT and Semaglutide FAQs

 Does semaglutide lower testosterone?